Canary Islands: Volcano erupts on La Palma, lava threatens homes | DW | 19.09.2021

 "People are asked to be extremely careful and to stay away from the eruption zone to avoid needless risk," the government added.

-Sunday's eruption follows a series of earthquakes this week, measured at 3.8-magnitude, whose vibrations were felt on the surface.
+Sunday's eruption follows a series of earth tremors this week, measured at 3.8-magnitude, whose vibrations were felt on the surface.

 A volcanologist told local media there appear to be five fissures, at least two of which are spewing a lot of ash